The VBUC and graphical control migration

 The VBUC keeps the references to the unsupported controls by means of a Runtime Callable Wrapper.
 The VBUC uses the “tlbimp.exe” utility from the .NET Framework to create these wrappers (Type Library Importer (Tlbimp.exe))

-The Visual Basic Upgrade Companion is built on top of a proprietary Artificial Intelligence-based technology that allows the description of transformation rules, special cases and exceptions on specific patterns with ease.
-The simple syntax and fast development approach allows us to satisfy our customer specific needs with minimal response times.
+The Visual Basic Upgrade Companion is built on top of a proprietary Artificial Intelligence-based technology that allows the description of transformation rules, special cases, and exceptions on specific patterns with ease.
+The simple syntax and fast development approach allow us to satisfy our customer-specific needs with minimal response times.
 New migration rules are constantly added when migrations are performed by ArtinSoft’s Consulting Services; and they are also offered for large enterprise customers to obtain software migration solutions that satisfy very specific technical requirements

 The customization requirements often include adding support for additional Third Party Components and special transformations for their usage patterns.
 This type of extensibility is very powerful since it allows the definition of highly complex transformations, but it depends on ArtinSoft’s engineering team to provide these extensions.